incendiarybean/bean-dashboard-api/README.md

-# Skeleton project for Swagger
+# Description
+This is a swagger API for housing the Bean-Dashboard.

+This is the backbone for all features of the Dashboard.